This article explains how SSProtect manages data for specific target host Environments.

-Catalog definitions, as described in the article, Catalogs, are tracked independently for each SSProtect Account/ Profile use with unique combination of the HostUUID and UserUUID.
+Catalog definitions, as described in the article, Catalogs, for each SSProtect Account are independently maintained for every unique combination of the HostUUID and UserUUID.

-Consistent with the manner in which internal Adaptive Filter resources and state are managed (noted ablove), the use of a single SSProtect Account/ Profile by two Windows User Profiles on the same host results in different enumerated Catalog Detail Lists in the Bulk Configuration dialog.
+Consistent with the manner in which internal Adaptive Filter resources and state are managed (noted above), the use of a single SSProtect Account by two Windows User Profiles on the same host results in different enumerated Catalog Detail Lists in the Bulk Configuration dialog.
 This affects Adaptive Filter visibility, and thus resulting managed access results.

-As a result, when you utilize your SSProtect Account/ Profile with Windows User A to discover Catalogs A, B, and C, then utilize the same Profile on the same host computer with Windows User B, you will have to re-discover Catalogs A, B, and C for the independently managed Catalog Detail List (context).
-This, as expected, mirrors the effective end-result of using the same Profile on two separate host computers.
+As a result, when you utilize your SSProtect Account with Windows User A to discover Catalogs A, B, and C, then utilize the same Account on the same host computer with Windows User B, you will have to re-discover Catalogs A, B, and C for the independently managed Catalog Detail List (context).
+This, as expected, mirrors the effective end-result of using the same Account on two separate host computers.

 You can search this site for more information on various topics, or use this link to submit a specific request.
 You can also send email directly to firstname.lastname@example.org, and our staff will respond to your needs as soon as possible.